 That aside, it’s a well written book overall and clearly sets up the video game with the possibility of a variety of Xenomorph types – that may have otherwise been difficult to explain or justify within the continuity that audiences were previously familiar with.
 Likewise for, I assume, some of the more outlandish weapon or gear customisations that will be available in-game – there’s justification for their existence within these pages.

-It’s not going to win any awards, but Aliens: Infiltrator is a quick, action-packed read filled with the corporate skullduggery and pulse rifle-fuelled action that fans have come to expect of the franchise since James Cameron’s 1986 movie, while adding in a few new elements that do feel pretty fresh – though there’s a definite Alien: Resurrection vibe at times, which is an unusual source of inspiration, given how low it tends to be ranked in the overall saga by fans.
+It’s not going to win any awards, but Aliens: Infiltrator is a quick, action-packed read filled with the corporate skullduggery and pulse rifle-fuelled action that fans have come to expect of the franchise since James Cameron’s 1986 movie, while adding in a few new elements that do feel pretty fresh.
+There’s a definite Alien: Resurrection vibe at times, however – which is an unusual source of inspiration, given how low it tends to be ranked in the overall saga by fans.
 The book is certainly a good primer to prepare for the release of Aliens: Fireteam, in any case – let’s hope the game can deliver the experience us long-suffering Aliens fans/gamers have wanted for decades.

 Help support me here!